Key facts about the CCS project

 Will produce negative emissions.

 50% of the waste handled is of biological origin, meaning that when we capture it, the CO2 will be taken out of the atmosphere.
-This is also known as Bio-CCS, something which the European Commission, the UN and the International Energy Agency all state is paramount to reaching the world’s climate targets.
+This is also known as Bio-CCS or BECCS, something which the European Commission, the UN and the International Energy Agency all state is paramount to reaching the world’s climate targets.

 Handles the city’s waste sustainably.

-We treat 400,000 tonnes of waste per year that cannot or should not be recycled, such as medical waste, toxic plastics and residual waste.
+The Waste-to-energy plant end treat 400,000 tonnes of waste per year that cannot or should not be reused or recycled.

-Currently, Fortum Oslo Varme covers the heat demand from 160,000 housing units in Oslo, equalling 20% of the city’s heat demand, through its district heating system.
+Currently, Fortum Oslo Varme covers the heat demand from 160,000 housing units in Oslo, equall to 20% of the city’s heat demand, through its district heating system.

-Can be replicated to almost 500 similar plants in Europe.
+Can be replicated to almost 500 similar WtE-plants in Europe.

 Is safe and tested.